endail/hx711-pico-c/README.md

 git clone https://github.com/endail/hx711-pico-c
 ```

+Run CTest to build the example program.
+The file you upload to your Pico will be found under `build/tests/`.

 Alternatively, include it as a submodule in your project and then `#include "extern/hx711-pico-c/include/hx711.h"` and `#include "extern/hx711-pico-c/include/hx711_noblock.pio.h"`.

 ```console